Have questions? We're here.

 Start Planning My Trip

-Embark on an 8-day expedition cruise from Reykjavík aboard the Ocean Albatros, retracing the maritime route of Norse settlers over a millennium ago.
+Embark on a 12-day expedition cruise from Reykjavik aboard the Ocean Albatros, retracing the maritime route of Norse settlers over a millennium ago.
 Your journey begins in East Greenland, exploring the rugged shores, Tunumiit culture in towns like Tasiilaq and Kuummiut, delving into modern history at Ikateq, and witnessing the icy grandeur of Sermilikfjord.
 You then navigate the serene Skjoldungen Fjord and Prins Kristiansund strait, reaching South Greenland's lush green landscapes.
 Explore ancient Norse sites like Brattahlíð and Qassiarsuk and experience Nuuk's unique blend of modernity and Greenlandic charm.
 Continuing along the coast, visit the culturally rich village of Kangaamiut and venture into the breathtaking Eternity Fjord.
 Join this immersive journey blending Nordic and Inuit cultures with the Arctic's natural wonders!

 The shores of Prince Christian SoundThe old town of NuukHiking in Greenlandic wildernessTasiilaq, GreenlandA typically colorful Greenlandic townHallgrimskirkja Church in ReykjavikZodiac cruising near a Greenlandic glacier